one day in Hawaii Volcanoes National Park Itinerary

 • Kilauea overlook – 30 minutes

-Volcanoes National Park itinerary if you have 2 days
+Volcanoes National Park 2 day itinerary

-You can do the Chain of Craters road drive on the second day and explore more stops along the way.
 Pu‘uloa Petroglyphs hike would be a good addition to your 2-day itinerary.
 You can also explore any of the additional hikes below:

-If you have two days in the Volcanoes Park, then on the second day you can explore some more hikes in the park.
+If you have two days in the Volcanoes Park, then on the second day, you can explore some more hikes in the park.

 Devastation Trail to Puʻupuaʻi Overlook hike

 Devastation Trail to Puʻupuaʻi Overlook is an easy 1 mile out and back hike from the Devastation trail parking lot to the Puupuai overlook.
-From the Puupuai overlook you can enjoy the views of the cinder cones in the Kilauea Iki crater.

 The hike is paved and fairly easy to do.
-It is wheelchair and stroller friendly but some parts might have a slight uphill grade.
+It is wheelchair and stroller-friendly, but some parts might have a slight uphill grade.

 Time needed: 30 minutes